Yellow Wagtail (Motacilla flava)

 There are at least 10 subspecies in the Western Palearctic region and I believe the first photo to be the Motacilla flava iberiae subspecies with its narrow white supercilium and its white throat.
 The Camargue is a bit too far east for this to be certain and it may be an intergrade between M. f. iberiae and M. f. flava.

-Yellow Wagtail, Lac de Madine, Lorraine, France, May 2002 - click for larger image The other photos are the nominate M. f. flava taken in Lorraine, France.
+Yellow Wagtail, Lac de Madine, Lorraine, France, May 2002 - click for larger image Photos 2 to 4 are the nominate M. f. flava taken in Lorraine, France.

 Yellow Wagtail, Lac de Madine, Lorraine, France, May 2002 - click for larger image